 Martha Sherrill was born in Palo Alto, California and later raised in Los Angeles, the daughter of an opera singer and a behavioral scientist.
 She graduated from UCLA where she studied art history and film.
 After college, she worked at the Corcoran Gallery of Art in Washington, D.C. before landing a job at The Washington Post, initially as a fashion assistant in the Style Section, then as a staff writer covering art, culture and politics.

 During her ten-year tenure at the Post, Sherrill became known for her penetrating studies of personality and society.
-She parlayed her knowledge of film into many memorable interviews with legendary directors and actors, including Clint Eastwood, Jodie Foster, Steven Soderbergh, Bernardo Bertolucci and Peter O’Toole.
-Her award-winning essays ranged from a psychological exploration of political fanaticism and studies of homelessness and self-proclaimed happy people to a three-part series on the young life and philosophical evolution of Hillary Clinton.
+She parlayed her knowledge of film into many memorable interviews with legendary directors and actors, including Jeanne Moreau, Clint Eastwood, Jodie Foster, Steven Soderbergh, and Peter O’Toole.
+Her award-winning essays range from a psychological exploration of political fanaticism, studies of homelessness and self-proclaimed happy people, to a three-part series on the young life of Hillary Clinton.

 A contributing editor at Esquire between 1995 and 2000, she specialized in profiles of complex and difficult interview subjects — Don Imus, Rudy Giuliani, Steve Martin — and wrote a poignant, candid personal essay about Peter Sherrill, her enigmatic father, (“My Father, The Bachelor.”)